Tre5et/dynview/config.md

 }
 ```

-### Config that locks the view distance if a specific player is online
+### Config that locks the view distance if specific players are online

-This config may e.g. be useful if you have a specific Alt-Account that is always used for running farms.
+This config may e.g. be useful if you have specific Alt-Accounts that are always used for running farms.
 This also works if the player is a carpet bot.

 1. Everything works just like the default config.
-2. If the player `FarmPlayer` is online, the view distance is locked to 6 chunks and the update rate is decreased to 5 Minutes, as nothing is changing.
+2. If the player `FarmPlayer1` or `FarmPlayer2` is online, the view distance is locked to 6 chunks and the update rate is decreased to 5 Minutes, as nothing is changing.

 ```json
 {